SAP-archive/teched2020-DEV268/exercises/ex2/README.md

 The custom entity has to be created manually and it uses a similar syntax as the abstract entity that has been created when we have created our service consumption model.

-In order to be able to retrieve the data from the remote OData service we have to built a class that implements the interface if_rap_query_provider.
+In order to be able to retrieve the data from the remote OData service we have to built a class that implements the interface **if_rap_query_provider**.
 We will reuse the class that we have created earlier and add this interface to it.

-This **if_rap_query_provider interface** only offers one method which is called **select**.
-Within this select method will call the **get_products( )** method.
-The select method also expects that the incoming requests provides certain OData specific query parameters.
+The interface **if_rap_query_provider interface** only offers one method which is called **select**.
+Within this select method we will call the public **get_products( )** method.
+The select method also expects that the incoming requests provide certain OData specific query parameters.
 These we will set in our coding as well.

 1. Right-click on the folder **Data Definition** and select **New Data Definition.**